Publisher: B M J Group

-Subjects: alliedhealth, computer, /dk/atira/pure/publication/pubmedpublicationtype/D016428, Journal Article, Health Informatics, 1506, Research, PUBLIC HEALTH, Science & Technology, Life Sciences & Biomedicine, Medicine, General & Internal, General & Internal Medicine, Physical-Activity Interventions, Smoking-Cessation, Mobile Apps, Taxonomy V1, Video Game, Adults, Management, Consumers, Features, Trial, 1702, 1724
+Subjects: alliedhealth, computer, /dk/atira/pure/researchoutput/pubmedpublicationtype/D016428, Health Informatics, Journal Article, 1506, Science & Technology, Life Sciences & Biomedicine, Medicine, General & Internal, General & Internal Medicine, Physical-Activity Interventions, Smoking-Cessation, Mobile Apps, Taxonomy V1, Video Game, Adults, Management, Consumers, Features, Trial, Research, PUBLIC HEALTH, 1702, 1724

 Objective: Smartphone games that aim to alter health behaviours are common, but there is uncertainty about how to achieve this.
 We systematically reviewed health apps containing gaming elements analysing their embedded behaviour change techniques.

 Methods: Two trained researchers independently coded apps for behaviour change techniques using a standard taxonomy.
 We explored associations with user ratings and price.

 Data sources: We screened the National Health Service (NHS) Health Apps Library and all top-rated medical, health and wellness and health and fitness apps (defined by Apple and Google Play stores based on revenue and downloads).
 We included free and paid English language apps using ‘gamification’ (rewards, prizes, avatars, badges, leaderboards, competitions, levelling-up or health-related challenges).
 We excluded apps targeting health professionals.